|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General

 The first water system in Philadelphia was proposed by the Delaware and Schuylkill Canal Company, whose 1792 charter included the right to supply water to the City of Philadelphia.
 This company advertised for iron pipes in 1796 and attempted to secure financial support from the city and state, but was unsuccessful.

 After suffering through yellow fever epidemics in 1793 and 1798, the city decided to build water works and engaged Benjamin Latrobe to design them and supervise the construction.
-The system began service with two steam engines and elevated tanks holding about 17,094 ale gallons at Centre Square (shown below) in January 1801.
+The system began service with two steam engines and elevated tanks holding about 17,094 ale gallons at Centre Square (shown below) on January 21, 1801.
 Wooden logs were initially used, with many provided by Caleb Leach.
-A few cast iron pipes were installed in 1801 on an experimental basis, but not widely used for many years due to the high cost and limited availability..
+A few cast iron pipes were installed in 1801 on an experimental basis, but not widely used for many years due to the high cost and limited availability.
+A list of wood and iron pipes installed each year from 1801 through 1854 is included in the 1875 Annual Report of the Chief Engineer.